• Global. Remote. Office-free.

 Make sure you:

-👉 Continue to the full integration guide: Add Voice Call OTP to Cognito Using Amazon Connect
+👉 Continue with the full integration guide: Add Voice Call OTP to Cognito Using Amazon Connect